petertwigg/petertwigg.github.io/school-of-knowing.md

 ### The Enrolment, Application & Inteview Process

-To register your interest, please register you interest ion thre sidebar or, any questions, email me: info@petertwigg.com
+To register your interest, please register you interest in the sidebar or, if you have any questions, please email me: info@petertwigg.com

 [School of Knowing Student Portal](XXXX)